Itch: Signs and symptoms

 Pain and itch have different mechanisms of onset and different behavioral responses.
 Pain elicits a withdrawal reflex, which leads to retraction, and therefore a reaction trying to protect an endangered part of the body.
 By contrast, an itch creates a scratch reflex, which draws one to the affected skin site.
 Itch generates stimulus of a foreign object underneath or upon the skin, and also the urge to remove it.
 For example, responding to a local itch sensation is an effective way to remove insects from one's skin.

 Scratching has traditionally been regarded as a way to relieve oneself by reducing the annoying itch sensation.
 However, there are hedonic aspects to scratching, as one would find noxious scratching highly pleasurable.
 This can be problematic with chronic itch patients, such as ones with atopic dermatitis, who may scratch affected spots until they no longer produce a pleasant or painful sensation, instead of when the itch sensation disappears.
 These aspects might contribute to the compulsive nature of itch and scratching.

 Contagious itch

 Events of "contagious itch" are common occurrences and may be more than a localized phenomenon in the place one scratches.

-Itches due to specific stimulii
+Itches due to specific stimuli

 In polycythemia vera itching is particularly caused by skin contact with warm water, such as in bath or shower.